kenreibman/bb-assessment/readme.txt

 By doing this, I had to hide all page-footer__column classes, but I counteracted that by making a visible class (display: block;) and applying it to all other page-footer__column section that I don't want hidden when switching device viewports... again.
 If another dev has a better way to control this, please let me know.

+Added background gradient for slide__content in desktop view.

 "Shop Crib Bedding" button was misspelled so the mistake was corrected.

+For the retina display logo,
+instead of using a div, I changed it to a picture element so it's easier to set breakpoints for the image.
+I set the retina image breakpoint @ 1024px.

+Added alt tags and aria-hidden tags for certain image elements.
+Alt tags were added for products to better visually describe what they look like for screen readers.

+Missing DOCTYPE HTML so I added it to line 1 of the document.
+Added meta tag with viewport

+Optimized SEO by adding:
+- meta tags
+  - viewport
+  - title
+  - description
+  - keywords
+  - robots
+  - language
+  - author

+I ran out of time to properly style the footer links for mobile.